GreatBahram/dsa/data-structures/week01/notes.md

 ## Stacks and Queues

-Stack (LIFO) can be implemented with either an array or a linked-list.
+Stack (LIFO) can be implemented with either an array or a linked-list (You simply push-front for each item, and for popping you do pop-front).
 The array might have a fixed-size limitation, on the other hand, with linked-list you're free to add as many as you want.

 ```python
 class Stack: